jebog/openshift-bootcamp/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

 Save and close the editor.
 ​
-After some time, the pod should be moved to the nodes labelled with `apps=was`.
+After some time, the pod should be moved to the nodes labelled with `app=was`.

 ```
 $ oc get pods -o wide
 NAME                                    READY   STATUS    RESTARTS   AGE   IP            NODE                           NOMINATED NODE   READINESS GATES
 websphere-liberty-app-b5679d7f8-4hhq4   1/1     Running   0          53s   10.254.0.33   worker2                        <none>           <none>
 ```

 Now the application is successfully running where we want it.
 In some cases, however, it is not always ths smooth.
 A common scenario is that a node's resources can become totally consumed by many applications, and the scheduler can no longer schedule new workloads to that node until resources are freed.
 In that case, the following message is given when describing a `Pending` pod